Search the site

 Erasmus+ is the European Union programme for education, training, youth and sport in Europe.

-What does participating in Erasmus+ mean today?
+What does it mean to take part in Erasmus+ today?

-Erasmus+ is synonymous with a transformative life experience, personal growth, and open-mindedness (hence its motto: Enriches lives, opens minds).
+Erasmus+ is synonymous with a transformative life experience, personal growth and open-mindedness (hence its motto: Enriches lives, opens minds).
 Erasmus+ offers mobility and cooperation opportunities among peoples and countries for projects aimed at:

 • Sport, for professionals and volunteers in the sector, including athletes and coaches.
-The 2021–2027 programme places strong emphasis on social inclusion, the green and digital transitions, and on promoting youth participation in democratic life.
+The 2021–2027 programme places strong emphasis on social inclusion, the green and digital transition, and on promoting youth participation in democratic life.

 The programme consists of three actions:

-2. Key Action 2: Cooperation for innovation and best practices
+2. Key Action 2: cooperation for innovation and best practices

-3. Key Action 3: Support for policy reform
+3. Key Action 3: support for policy reform

 EPS 2021-2027